pbiggar/phc/doc/manual/representingphp.rst

 <para>Double quoted strings and those written using the HEREDOC syntax are
-treated specially by PHP: it parses variables used inside these strings and automatically expands them with their value. &phc handles both the simple and complex syntax defined by PHP for variables in strings.
+treated specially by PHP: it parses variables used inside these strings and automatically expands them with their value. |phc| handles both the simple and complex syntax defined by PHP for variables in strings.
 We transform a string like</para>